Costa Ricans choose among 25 presidential candidates

 Polls show that about a third of the country's 3.5 million voters are undecided as they are faced with a choice from 25 presidential candidates.

-Costa Rica is known for its eco-tourism and green policies: its energy grid is entirely run on renewable sources.
+Costa Rica, with coastlines on both the Pacific and the Caribbean, is known for its eco-tourism and green policies: its energy grid is entirely run on renewable sources.

 But the worsening economic situation has hit confidence in the political class.

-Voters under 40 have only known "periods in which not only problems have not been resolved, but they have worsened," university student Edgardo Soto, one undecided voter, told AFP.
+Voters under 40 have only known "periods in which not only problems have not been resolved, but they have worsened," university student Edgardo Soto, an undecided voter, told AFP.

 'Frustration'